dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 method {:print} p() {}
 ```

-The `{:print}` attribute is used to mark methods that have a side-effect of printing something,
+The `{:print}` attribute is used to mark methods that have a side-effect of
-that is, they modify the external environment.
+printing something, that is, they modify the external environment.
 In this case, the method body might print something because a method that is called in the body
 is attributed with `{:print}` (whether or not it actually does print something).
-So the claling methd must be marked with `{:print}` as well.
+So the calling method must be marked with `{:print}` as well.

 This tracking of print statements (and thus the possibility of this error message)
 only happens when the `--track-print-effects` option is enabled;